Stocks fall broadly on Wall Street, led by tech, banks

 Banks also weighed heavily on the market after Goldman Sachs said its fourth-quarter profit fell by 13% from a year earlier, largely due to the hefty pay packages Goldman is paying staff.
 Goldman’s results echoed those of JPMorgan and Wells Fargo last week, which also flagged lower profits and higher expenses due to increased employee compensation costs.

+Small company stocks also lost ground, pulling the Russell 2000 index 2.3% lower.

 Energy futures rose broadly amid supply fears following an attack on an oil facility in the capital of the United Arab Emirates.
-The price of U.S. crude oil was up 1.1% to around $85 a barrel, a 7-year high.
-The rally in oil prices briefly helped boost energy company stocks, but by midday the sector had given up the gains.
+The price of U.S. crude oil was up 1.5% to around $85 a barrel, a 7-year high.
+The rally in oil prices gave some energy stocks a boost.
+Exxon Mobil rose 1.2%.

 Investors returning after U.S. markets were closed Monday for the Martin Luther King Jr. Day holiday also reviewed the latest batch of corporate earnings and deal news Tuesday.